piotrpuszk/Tetris/README.md

-Textures are from textures.com and have their own licences.
+Textures are taken from https://polyhaven.com/

-You cannot use music for any other purpose than playing this game.
+You cannot use the music for any other purpose than playing this game.

 SFML - https://www.sfml-dev.org/license.php